arturmatlega/instalguru-blog-en/_drafts/what-is-screed-and-how-to-use-it.md

 {:.distinction.distinction-info.distinction-positive}

 As claimed by construction specialists, to keep certain properties of the screed, one should pay attention to drying time.
 It should not be less than 10 days.
-It means that from the moment of laying the screed, it needs to be dampened with water.
-Thanks to this, one can avoid cracks and crumbling of the surface.
+It means that after you lay the screed, it needs to be dampened with water.
+Thanks to this, you can avoid cracks and crumbling of the surface.

 Are you planning to finish your house?
 Or perhaps you want to renovate your apartment?
-Check if you have to lay screed.
-Sometimes it's not possible to start other works if there is no screed, which might delay your work.
+Check if you have to lay the screed.
+It might not be possible to begin other works if the floor is not screeded.
+It might delay your work.